jaesparza/radio-beacon/README.md

 #define FSK_HIGH 10 // Frequency shift used in the keying
 ```
 The snapshot below shows the start of `QRSS_MESSAGE` being transmmited in FSK-CW as captured locally by Argo.
+The transmission of 'CQ' alone took 60s under this configuration.
 This transmission was performed without an amplifier, coming directly from a wire connected to the AD9850 oscillator.

 ![fsk](doc/images/cqFSKCW.PNG)